shihabkhan1/overleaf/stepbystep.md

     sudo docker exec sharelatex tlmgr install scheme-full
     ```

+4. Update tlmgr and all installed packages to avoid compatibility issues:

+    ```bash
+    sudo docker exec sharelatex tlmgr update --self --all
+    ```

-4. After installing packages, run `tlmgr path add` to ensure newly installed binaries are available in the system PATH.
+5. After installing packages, run `tlmgr path add` to ensure newly installed binaries are available in the system PATH.
 This is particularly important for packages like `minted` that require external tools:

     ```bash
     sudo docker exec sharelatex tlmgr path add
     ```

-5. Make a commit to the Overleaf container:
+6. Make a commit to the Overleaf container:

     ```bash
     docker commit sharelatex sharelatex/sharelatex:<commit-message>
     ```

-6. Edit docker-compose.yml to use that image:
+7. Edit docker-compose.yml to use that image:

     ```yaml
     # ...